-- 3. You move to a new climate.
+3. You move to a new climate.
 For some, inclement weather is a trigger for rosacea.
-If you live in a cold climate with harsh, bitter cold winters, a move to a state where it never gets cold can end flare-ups.
+If you live in a cold climate with harsh, bitterly cold winters, a move to a state where it never gets cold can end flare-ups.

 4. Stress-reducing techniques ease stress-induced rosacea - Stress is a common trigger for rosacea.
 If you take a new job where there's less stress or add stress-reducing practices like yoga to your routine, it may help stop flare-ups.

 There is No Cure, so You Must Remain Proactive

 The thing to remember with rosacea is that it can reappear.
 I knew a guy who had horrible rosacea and started using Bio Schwartz Turmeric Curcumin capsules .
 Turmeric is a natural anti-inflammatory.
 Two weeks later, his skin looked great.
 He insisted that everyone in the support group try it because he was convinced he'd found the cure.
 After three months, his rosacea returned and was far worse than before.
 He was shocked and saddened.

 Some people never find themselves dealing with flare-ups in the same way, but there are likely to be other signs.
 Again, my mom's a good example.
 She doesn't have the flushed skin or the dry patches that hit in the winter.
 She does have broken blood vessels that never go away.

 You need to remain alert to changes in your skin and keep track of what may have triggered it.
 Even if your rosacea eases, still keep tracking what you eat and when you eat it.